JSanders38/seacom-tool-app/README.md

 # seacom-tool-app
-Application designed to replace outdated Microsoft Access UI
+Application designed to replace outdated Microsoft Access GUI used by a small business.